-Sustainable Impact Program - Pillar II: Teaching and Research Projects
+Sustainable Impact Program: Teaching and Research Projects

 The ZHAW supports its employees in achieving the 2030 Agenda and the 17 Sustainable Development Goals (SDGs) by co-funding research and teaching projects with grants.

 With the second pillar, the SIP supports teaching and research projects at the ZHAW that contribute to raising awareness of the SDGs and their achievement.
 The projects can relate to education, research, knowledge transfer and services for the region or the ZHAW in the field of sustainable development - in the sense of a Real-Lab.
 As a rule, independent projects are given priority over preliminary projects in preparation for other project applications.